insertyourusernamehere/Zest/README.md

 # Object Detection in Haze

 This project aims to perform object detection on images affected by haze using the YOLOv8 model.
 It includes a pipeline for dehazing images, applying gamma correction, and generating text files with object detection results.

+This project was done as a submission for the 2024 CVPR UG2+ challenge under the Object detection in Haze track.

 ## Table of Contents